eddast/T-427-WEPO/Assignment III/README.md

 ![alt text](https://image.ibb.co/eGgwhc/Private_Convo2.png "Example Private Conversation")

 #### Kicking or Banning a User from Chatroom
 A user can be kicked from a chatroom by an admin/OP, that is the user who created the chatroom.
 When user is kicked from a chatroom it means that the user is forced to part with that chatroom but still can re-join it if he or she pleases.
-In our implementation of a chatroom kick, user automatically joines the lobby when kicked since as described before, it is an optimal default chatroom.
+In our implementation of a chatroom kick, user automatically joines the lobby chatroom when kicked since as described before, it is an optimal default chatroom.
 User is explicitly informed when he or she is kicked from a chatroom.
 The admin/OP of a chatroom kicks a user by clicking the 'kick' option icon visible in user list options (an option only visible to OPs).
 See below figure for an example of a kick.
 Here, Yoda is admin/OP of the chatroom and kicks Anakin Out:

 ![alt text](https://image.ibb.co/bVYWFx/Kick.png "OP Kicks User from Chatroom")

 A user can also be banned from a chatroom by an admin/OP.
 When user is banned from a chatroom it means that the user is forced to part with that chatroom and cannot re-join it it.
-In our implementation of a chatroom ban, user automatically joines the lobby when banned since as described before, it is an optimal default chatroom.
+In our implementation of a chatroom ban, user automatically joines the lobby chatroom when banned since as described before, it is an optimal default chatroom.
 User is explicitly informed when he or she is banned from a chatroom and cannot join a chatroom (can't click it from the active chatroom bar) but can still see it, with a message reminding user he or she has been banned to join this chatroom.
 The admin/OP of a chatroom bans a user by clicking the 'ban' option icon visible in user list options (an option only visible to OPs).
 See below figure for an example of a ban.
 Here, Yoda is admin/OP of the chatroom and bans Anakin from ever joining his chatroom again:

 ![alt text](https://image.ibb.co/jvvYTH/Ban.png "OP Bans User from Chatroom")